jose-hirmas/mdefportafolio/docs/fab academy/Weekly Tasks.md

 As part of my project and generation of communities, I have the opportunity to start co-working with Ivan and Arleny from Leka Restaurant.
 In this case, we are fermenting different fruits and vegetables using alternative techniques.
 This fermented results are planned to be part of the beer tasting experience, where we are going to mix them with “dead beer” to experiment new flavors and aromas.

+- What will it do?

+Experimenting with beer fabrication and exhibiting part of my research.

+- Who’s done what beforehand?

+Master brewers and local craft breweries.

+- What will you design?

+An experience that involves sensing and reflecting about our identities, speculating about the meaning of beer for the futures.

+- What materials and components will be used?

+"Dead beer", fermentation tecniques, glasses, bottles, basic ingredientes and spices.

+- Where will it come from?

+Exhibition of beer are from 4 places around the world: Punta Arenas-Chilean Patagonia, Taybeh-Palestine, Chimay-Belgium and Tallin-Estonia.

+- How much will they cost?

+I expend 50-60 euros.

+- What parts and systems will be made?

+The workshop that has different stages, from sensing to reflecting.

+- What processes will be used?

+Design thinking, First Person Perspective, Speculative design.

+- What questions need to be answered?

+Who are you?
+Where you come from?
+What is the meaning of beer for the future?
+What if beer is a trigger for empathy and social development?

+<iframe title="vimeo-player" src="https://player.vimeo.com/video/725586537?h=9efb0113d6" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+- How will it be evaluated?

+Focus group and conversations with participants.

 ## W18 - Invention, intellectual property and income

 The plan for continuing this project is: